 Paul Mitchell The School Merrillville is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
 NACCAS requires schools to list the outcome rates for the main campus, all additional campuses as a whole, and by related programs.
-Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.